© 2014 Grace Baptist Mission CIO -

 T: 01235 520147

 The following visual resources are available from GBM to help you and spur you on in the important partnership of prayer for our missionaries.
-If you wish to order resources please complete and return our Resource Order Form.
+Some resources are available by completing and returning our Resource Order Form.
+For other resources please contact Mission Centre directly.

 Written to celebrate GBM’s 150th Anniversary in 2011, this is a lively and readable account of GBM’s history through huge changes and world upheavals.
 The early chapters explain the roots of the then Strict Baptist Mission, their passion for India, and the early days of the pioneer missionaries in Tamil Nadu.